henkdr/CAPSlog/README.md

 This is the implementation of CAPSlog on Varuna.
 This repository contains:
 - A fork of the original Varuna implementation.
-- An improvements to Varuna to make it more generic.
+- Several improvements to Varuna.
 - An implementation of CAPSlog for Varuna.
 The CAPSlog-specific files are located in capslog/.

 The modified version of Varuna can be installed and run following the instructions in the original Varuna repository (the original readme follows after this).